Wild Swimming: The UK’s Best Natural Swim Spots

 Get swimming outdoors now!

 So, there you have it!
 A rundown of our top spots for a dip in natural waters.
 Whether you escape to the country and dive into some of the UK's most secluded, tranquil waters, or simply bathe in local ponds and tidal pools, there really is somewhere for everyone to enjoy the wonderful sport that is wild swimming!
-So, all that's left to do is pack your bag and go!
+So, all that's left to do is grab your swim shorts, pack your bag and go!
 And, if you are looking for other water-based activities to try out while you're at it, make sure to consult our guide to The Top Five Watersports to Try This Summer for more aquatic fun!

 Choose your size